MattJin19/yzjin.github.io/_pages/about.md

 [Jun.
 2024] [Glad to have a collaboration with Adrian Carrasco-Revilla from Inetum Spain.](https://oerc.ox.ac.uk/news/collaboration-the-key-to-growing/)
 [Oct.
 2023] [Excited to give a presentation at IEEE VIS 2023 in Melbourne, Australia.](https://www.youtube.com/watch?v=hBAaiCz18EI)
 [Aug.
 2023] Paper Accepted in DSA 2023, Tokyo.
 Look forward to the conference in Japan!
+[Jul.
+2023] Paper Accepted in VIS 2023, Melbourne.
+Look forward to the conference in Australia!
 [Feb.
 2023] [Glad to have an interview to share my experience in Statistics Netherlands under the NeEDS Project](https://oerc.ox.ac.uk/news/needs-met/)

 Award